-Utah Code § 23-19-38 and Utah Admin, Rule R657-42
+Utah Code § 23-19-38 and Utah Admin.
+Rule R657-42

 If you obtain a permit and decide not to use it, you may surrender the permit to any Division office.
-If you do so before the season opening date, the Division can waive the waiting period and reinstate your bonus points.
+If your permit is for the summer or fall hunting season, we strongly encourage you to surrender it at least 30 days before the season opens.